About us

 Monica Dable

-With additional training in Auslan, the language of the deaf community in Australia, Monica is equipped to connect with a diverse range of clients.
-She has successfully completed her paediatric placements and is eager to blend her academic knowledge with practical experience.
+With additional training in Auslan, the language of the Deaf community in Australia, Monica is equipped to connect with a wide range of clients.
+She has successfully completed her paediatric placements and is eager to combine her academic learning with hands-on clinical experience.

 We are proud to work alongside an exceptional team of Occupational Therapist at Child Sense.